 - Payments may be made either by electronic bank transfer or standing order.
 In case of payment by standing order, this must be put in place for at least 12 months.

 - All fees are subject to review on an annual basis.

-- If a student wishes to take additional individual or group lessons, beyond the minimum number included in the payment for the relevant term, such additional lessons will be charged at the agreed rate, depending on the length of the lesson.
+- If a student wishes to take additional individual or ensemble lessons, beyond the minimum number included in the payment for the relevant term, such additional lessons will be charged at the agreed rate, depending on the length of the lesson.